 At the same time Clement (2020) has questioned the rigidity of the regional classifications, especially when it comes to SSA.
 Gough (2004a) identified SSA welfare regimes as members of the ‘externally dependent insecurity regime’ as they displayed low welfare outcomes and increasing reliance on international aid and remittances.
 In a more recent publication where Gough (2013) attempted to replicate the original research, SSA welfare regimes were no longer part of one rigid classification.
 Clement, similar to Gough explored recent data on welfare outcomes, welfare mix variables including domestic and international expenditure and measurements of civil society engagement and democracy.
 Clement also to put to the test Bevan’s (2004) assertion that civil society is not playing an important role for welfare provision in sub-Saharan by taking into account how far aid is used corruptly.
 The application of latent analysis identified that membership of SSA welfare regime displays substantial diversity of welfare mixes and outcomes, with civil society interacting with positive welfare outcomes in one cluster.
 With her research, Clement was able to test existing theoretical approaches and also account for transition over time by using similar variables to Gough.
 Still the four clusters of social protection among SSA are only determined empirically with no causal properties for these clusters identified.

-Regional focus –East and South East Asia
+Regional focus –Asia

 Gough’s (2004b) dedicated chapter to East Asia has much influenced welfare regime debates in the region, not least because he expanded from Holliday (2000) a set of criteria for defining productivist welfare regimes: subordination of social to economic policy, focus on social investment (health and education), state involvement in regulation and not provision and finally social policy linkages with nation building and regime legitimation.
 Drawing on the insights of his chapter, the contributions in this regional welfare regime literature are at least threefold.
 First, scholars would explore the homogeneity of the welfare regime cluster (insofar cases meet the criteria).
 Second much attention has been devoted to the ‘limits’ of the productivist logic including how far and which East and Southeast Asian welfare regimes have transitioned from informal security to welfare state regime (insofar cases break away from the criteria).
 Finally, few researchers have also attempted to test Gough’s (2004) prediction that in the aftermath of the Asian Financial Crisis (AFC) their path would become bifurcated between a more market-led or redistributive state-led welfare regime.